 Students must defend the dissertation research through successful completion of a final public oral examination, and oral defense of the student's written dissertation before the advisory committee and the public.
 This can be taken a maximum of two times.
 In fall semesters, allowing only two weeks between the examination and the end of a term in not adequate to ensure graduating in December.
 Not only must the examination be passed, but also the dissertation must be corrected for approval, and the approved dissertation must be submitted to the Graduate School two weeks before the end of the final exam period.
-Note that in the spring semester, all of these steps must be completed by April 1 or that year if the student wishes to receive a degree at Commencement.
+Note that in the spring semester, all of these steps must be completed by March 22 or that year if the student wishes to receive a degree at Commencement. https://gradschool.vanderbilt.edu/academics/graduation-checklist/

-D. Ph.D.
+E. Ph.D.
 Preliminary Examinations